Muz32/credit-risk-classification/README.md

 # credit-risk-classification

 ## Overview of the Analysis
-In this analysis, a logistic regression machine learning model was used to predict the creditworthiness of borrowers.
+The purpose of this analysis is to predict the creditworthiness of borrowers using a logistic regression machine learning model.
 Historical lending data was used to build, train, and test the model.
 The lending data includes the following features:
 - **loan_size**: The amount of the loan given to the borrower.
 - **interest_rate**: The percentage of interest charged on the loan.
 - **borrower_income**: The annual income of the borrower.